 The SEPA rules require agency responsible officials to make a threshold determination (WAC 197-11-330) based on questions answered in the SEPA environmental checklist.
 Ecology maintains guidance for completing the checklist on its website.
 At WSDOT, much of the information needed to complete the environmental checklist can be found on the GIS - Environmental Workbench.
 Region and modal staff use GIS to answer the checklist questions.
 Region and modal Environmental Managers review the checklist and make a determination regarding the significance of project impacts.
 If the project is minor, the region issues a Determination of Non-Significance.
-If the project is likely to result in significance and begins scoping for an EIS (see Section 400.07).
+If the project is likely to result in significant adverse environmental impacts, the agency issues a Determination of Significance and begins scoping for an EIS (see Section 400.07).